-Rho's controller, Vincent Guido, shares how you can identify challenges early and put your initiatives in motion as you set up accounting functions for your new company.
+Rho's team shares how as a Controller you can identify challenges early and put your initiatives in motion as you set up accounting functions for your new company.

 You’ve been named the first controller of a fast-growing startup.
 Congratulations—that’s an exciting milestone for your career and the company.
 You undoubtedly have ambitious goals and are eager to learn how to best implement your ideas.

-From my experience as Rho’s controller, you can expect unique challenges when building an accounting function from the ground up.
-Whether you’re an experienced controller or this is your first time in the role, the following is my advice on how you can make a meaningful impact in your new position.
+From our experience as Rho’s controller, you can expect unique challenges when building an accounting function from the ground up.
+Whether you’re an experienced controller or this is your first time in the role, the following is our advice on how you can make a meaningful impact in your new position.

 What to expect in your first quarter